March 15 - 21, 2006

 On the way back, we encountered a prospector with a metal detector.
 That planted a seed in Dennis' mind.
 He bought a metal detector back in Alaska, not realizing how much work is involved in prospecting!
 For one thing, a lot of trash is metallic.
 It's discouraging to dig and dig only to find an old rusty can!

 We have heard that some of the roads we traveled are now improved.
 An era has passed.
-Thankfully, we were able to explore when it was wild and crazy!
+Thankfully, we were able to explore Baja in the wild and crazy days!

 Go on to read Salvation Mountain